 But fret not — here are five tips for you to help you start your retirement planning journey through CPF investments.

 1. You don't have to pay back any CPF interest lost

 Many of us are familiar with the concept of CPF accrued interest for a property purchase.
 Any CPF OA monies withdrawn for a property down payment or monthly mortgage has to be paid back to CPF, with interest, upon the sale of our property.
 This accrued interest is effectively the interest that we should have earned if we were to leave our CPF untouched.

 As we likewise "borrow" our CPF monies to invest, it may seem intuitive that CPF investments should also be liable to accrued interest.
-All CPF investments, be it CPF Investment Scheme (CPFIS) OA or Special Account (SA) investments, are not liable for interest accrual.
+However, all CPF investments, be it CPF Investment Scheme (CPFIS) OA or Special Account (SA) investments, are not liable for interest accrual.

 2. You cannot withdraw any dividends or capital gains made on your CPF investments

-Some of us invest to create passive income for ourselves: we specifically pick high dividend yield stocks to generate cash flow.
-Unfortunately, deploying this strategy is challenging with making investments through CPFIS, as any dividends received or capital gains realised must be transferred back into our CPF accounts.
+Some of us invest to create passive income for ourselves: We specifically pick high-dividend yield stocks to generate cash flow.
+Unfortunately, deploying this strategy is challenging when investing through CPFIS, as any dividends received or capital gains realised must be transferred back into our CPF accounts.

 3. You have to pay agent bank charges for your CPF investment account

-Before you can even use CPF monies for investing, you would have set up a DBS, OCBC or UOB CPF investment account.
-As agent banks, the three local banks facilitate transactions of CPF monies for your investments with the brokerages or fund investment platforms.
+Before you can even use your CPF savings for investing, you have set up a CPF investment account with DBS, OCBC, or UOB.
+As agent banks, these three local banks facilitate transactions of CPF monies for your investments on brokerages or fund investment platforms.

 There are two simple ways to reduce your agent bank charges: